 Summer Writing Simple Personalized Journal

 “Hi!
 I wanted to brag on your great journal prompts!
-My 3rd – 5th grade classes are winding down toward summer break.
+My 3rd – 5th grade classes are winding down toward break.
 My kiddos love to write, so in the few remaining days left, we’re making a Summer Writing Journal that the students create and take home with them.

 I made some cute covers for a spiral notebook that they can use to cover the notebook.

 They cut out the journal prompts they want to use and glue one on each page.

 They then are cutting out summer clip art to color and add as they wish.
 They add their name plate and date to the front, add a string bookmark to it, and presto, it’s finished!